How to try Orienteering

 Please do ask for help and advice at an event.
 Someone will be pleased to take the time to help.
 Orienteers are friendly (but often quiet and reserved) and are pleased when someone takes an interest in the sport and wants to have a go.

-At most events runners on the same course start at least one minute apart from other runners in a “time-trial”.
-You may agree what time you will start at registration.
+At most events runners on the same course start at least one minute apart from other runners in a “time-trial” to prevent following each other.
+You may be given a specific start time.

 After registering make your way to the “Start”.
 There will be an event official there, and a routine of runners being called, picking up the control descriptions, and inspecting a blank map.
 When it is your turn to start you will start your timer, then pick up the map, and then it is up to you.